Glossary of baseball terms: window shopping

+It is typically used as a friendly taunt for a batter who shows no interested in swinging at any pitch.
+See also "May I help you?"

 windup

 In baseball, there are two legal pitching positions: the windup, and the set.
 The choice of pitching position may be tactical, as the windup has a generally slower execution than the set and is thus at greater risk of allowing a stolen base.
 However, some pitchers, particularly relief pitchers, are more comfortable pitching from the set position, and thus use it regardless of the situation.

 winning record

 A team that has won 82 games this year is having a winning season, because now they can lose the rest and still not have a total of that many losses.